Yunhyuk-Jeong/vpm-ma-blendshape-sync-auto-setup/README.md

 If you encounter any problems or have questions, please open an issue on the repository.

 ## 📌 Changelog

+### 1.0.4 – Package Metadata Fix & Compatibility Update

+-   Updated package.json to use the correct author object format required by the VRChat VPM specification.
+    This resolves installation failures in VCC where the package could not be deserialized correctly.
+-   Improved overall compatibility with the VRChat Creator Companion package installer.
+-   No functional changes to runtime/editor behavior; this update focuses on fixing package metadata for proper distribution.

 ### **1.0.3 — Internal Logic Improvements & Consistency Update**